 Try and Try Again Until You Succeed!

-Same as the above statement try a different model and see whether it works or not.
-If you will be scared before trying, you won’t be able to implement.
+Same as the above statement, try a different model and see whether it works or not.
 The optimum price strategy for your organization will be unique to you.
-So experiment and see what works best for you and your members.
+So experiment and see what works best for you and your member